ashmanq/star_wars_app/README.md

-# Star Wars App
+# Star Wars JavaScript App

-This Star Wars App displays information about the first 6 star wars films.
-Data is taken from an online API

 The purpose of creating this app was to demonstrate the following:
 * The ability to setup a simple Vue app